breggae99/template_web_npm_nodejs/README.md

 # template_web_npm
-Template for Web Dev. on Ubuntu
+Template for Web Dev. optimised for Linux (Ubuntu)

 Use Makefile to init npm packages and add dependencies. e.g: